ninilich/various/README.md

-# various
-Repository with various small useful or interesting developments
+A repository with various small useful or interesting developments